Royal Society for the Protection of Birds: The RSPB Magazine

 With the Summer/Autumn 2022 issue, the magazine has been re-titled.
+As of the Winter/Spring 2026 edition, its editor is Jamie Wyver.

 Junior divisions

 The RSPB has two separate groups for children and teenagers: Wildlife Explorers (founded in 1943 as the Junior Bird Recorders' Club; from 1965 to 2000 the Young Ornithologists' Club or YOC) and RSPB Phoenix.
 Wildlife Explorers is targeted at children aged between 8 and 12, although it also has some younger members, and has two different magazines: Wild Times for 0–7-year-olds, and Wild Explorer for 8–12-year-olds.
 RSPB Phoenix is aimed at teenagers, and produces Wingbeat magazine, which is primarily written by young people for young people.
 The RSPB is a member of The National Council for Voluntary Youth Services.

+The RSPB Youth Council enables young people aged 16-24 to take an active part in running the society.

 Big Garden Birdwatch

 RSPB organises bird record data collection in annual collective birdwatching days in Britain.
 The RSPB describes this as the "world's biggest wildlife survey" and helps inform conservationists to gain a better knowledge on bird population trends in gardens in Britain.
-The Big Garden Birdwatch was launched as a children's activity in 1979, but from 2001 it encouraged adults to partake as well.
+The Big Garden Birdwatch was launched as a children's activity in 1979, but from 2001 it has also encouraged adults to take part.
 In 2011, over 600,000 people took part, only 37% of whom were RSPB members.
 This event usually takes place in the last weekend of January.
 From the start of this annual survey records for house sparrows showed a decline of 60%, while starling populations declined by about 80% from 1979 to 2012.

 In 2022, nearly 700,000 people took part in the Big Garden Birdwatch, counting more than 11 billion birds.
+In 2025, RSPB looked at how inclusive its participating communities were and started to promote more involvement of people living in urban areas, especially people living in flats without gardens, and more generally people aged over 35.

 BirdTrack

-BirdTrack is an online citizen science website, operated by the British Trust for Ornithology (BTO) on behalf of a partnership of the BTO, the RSPB, BirdWatch Ireland, the Scottish Ornithologists' Club and the Welsh Ornithological Society (Cymdeithas Adaryddol Cymru).
+BirdTrack is an online citizen science website, operated by the British Trust for Ornithology (BTO) on behalf of a partnership of the BTO, the RSPB, BirdWatch Ireland, the Scottish Ornithologists' Club and the Welsh Ornithological Society.

+Birdcrime

+Annual Birdcrime reports investigate and publish findings on crimes against birds of prey.